Chase Bank: Fossil fuel investment

 Chase has faced criticism and protests over its high rate of investment in various fossil fuel industries such as coal, oil, and gas.
 A study released in October 2019 indicated that Chase invests more ($75 billion) in fossil fuels than any other bank.

 Unequal lending practices

-An analysis of home purchases in Chicago from 2012 to 2018 by City Bureau and WBEZ Chicago showed that JP Morgan Chase, "loaned 41 times more in Chicago's white neighborhoods than it did in the city's black neighborhoods".
+An analysis of home purchases in Chicago from 2012 to 2018 by City Bureau and WBEZ Chicago showed that JPMorgan Chase, "loaned 41 times more in Chicago's white neighborhoods than it did in the city's black neighborhoods".
 The report prompted protests at Chicago Chase branches in June 2020.
 At a reopening of a remodeled Chase branch in Chicago's South Shore, Dimon said via video, "we have targets now to do $600 million (over the next five years) in new mortgages for Blacks and new homeowners in Chicago neighborhoods".

 Facilitation of sex trafficking

-The U.S. government sued JP Morgan Chase Bank in 2022, alleging that JP Morgan "facilitated, sustained, and concealed the human trafficking network operated by Jeffrey Epstein."
+The U.S. government sued JPMorgan Chase Bank in 2022, alleging that the bank "facilitated, sustained, and concealed the human trafficking network operated by Jeffrey Epstein."